nus-cs2103-AY2122S1/ip/README.md

      - `todo task1`: add a Todo called task1.
      - `delete 3`: delete the 3rd task in your list.
      - `bye`: exit the Duke application.
-6. Refer to the Features below for details of each command.
+6. Refer to the [Features](https://github.com/charliemoweng/ip#features) below for details of each command.
+7. Refer to the [Format](https://github.com/charliemoweng/ip#format) below for an explanation of the format for a Duke task.

 ## Features